Introduction to Prism

 The plot settings window can be used to change or add to the plot options.
 To make a plot of time vs RA, choose "time" from the "Curve X" menu and "ra" from the "Curve Y" menu.
 The menus are populated with the columns from the data file.

-After changing the line style to "solid" and setting the behavior to "New Window", click "Apply".
-A new plot is created, as shown in Figure 7.
+After changing the line style to "solid" and setting the color to blue, click "Apply".
+The plot is updated, as shown in Figure 7.

 Choose "OK" to close the plotting window when you are done.